directus/directus/docs/reference/files.md

 Size of the file in bytes.

 `width` **number**\
-If the file is a(n) image/video, it's the width in px.
+If the file is a(n) image/video, it's the width in px.\
+This property is only auto-extracted for images.

 `height` **number**\
-If the file is a(n) image/video, it's the height in px.
+If the file is a(n) image/video, it's the height in px.\
+This property is only auto-extracted for images.

 `duration` **number**\
-If the file contains audio/video, it's the duration in milliseconds.
+If the file contains audio/video, it's the duration in milliseconds.\
+This property is not auto-extracted.

 `description` **string**\
 Description of the file.